back

 Criminal History

 A criminal history check may be a necessary step in the hiring process for specific sensitive jobs or even by potential employers looking to create a particular type of workplace environment.
-Background checks allow landlords to maintain safe apartment complexes and neighborhoods.

 You may have already answered questions about your criminal history on the apartment or job application.
-Background checks make fact-checking possible so they can be sure all the information you have provided is accurate.
+These checks make fact-checking possible so they can be sure all the information you have provided is accurate.

 Can Background Checks Include Your Credit?